mitchallen/aframe-maze-component/README.md

 An example of how to remove and add maze attributes though JavaScript.
 The target element should be an __a-entity__.

-Note that in testing we've seen that sometimes the remove call fails and you end up with two overlapping mazes.
+__NOTE:__ In testing we've seen that sometimes the remove call fails and you end up with two overlapping mazes.
 Use with caution.

     <script>
         // how to remove / add a maze attribute through JavaScript